rust-lang/rfcs/text/0000-lang-team-advisors.md

 ## More sources for blocking objections

 There will be more people able to raise blocking objections than there were before.
-However, note that we only add people to the list whose opinion we would seek regardless, so this would primarily be an issue if we add advisors injudiciously.
+However, note that we only add people to the list whose opinion we would seek and likely block on regardless, so this would primarily be an issue if we add advisors injudiciously.

 ## Potential for out-of-date records